The Gray Area Between 'Yellow' And 'Brown' Skin

 The brown Asian movement was a response to the fact that "brown Asians are still really forgotten and marginalized within the Asian American umbrella, to this day," says E.J.R.
 David.
 He's a professor at the University of Alaska, Anchorage who studies the mental health consequences of colonialism.
 He also wrote Brown Skin, White Minds, a book about the psychological experiences of Filipino Americans.

 David says that when people in the United States talk about Asian-Americans, they're almost always referring to people of Chinese, Japanese, or Korean descent.
 But today, those groups only make up about half of all Asian-Americans.
 And those East Asians, David says, have different educational outcomes, income levels, immigration histories, health outcomes, access to resources and refugee status than brown Asians.
-(Brown Asians include Filipinos and South Asians, David has written.)
+(Brown Asians include Filipinos and South and Southeast Asians, David says.)

 So while there certainly may be similarities between the experiences of East Asians and other Asian Americans, David says that the term brown Asians is meant to differentiate people who have felt invisible.
 It makes sense, he says, that some people might be offended if the term is taken on by someone of East Asian descent.